kingchills/server-utils/README.md

 1. disk-space.sh - A command that takes a threshold (default 85) and checks current disk usage.
 It will then attempt to use the mail command to email an alert to a comma separated list of users from the .env.

+####TODOs
+1. Set up single access point script that will call all other enabled scripts.
+2. Set up install script to create .env files, and add single access script to cron